 Complete a short online application form.
 We will review your application to find out more about you and assess whether you have the skills, attributes and curiosity to make a good Business Operations graduate.

-If you are successful in the first phase, we will invite you to our offices in Edinburgh for a first interview with one of our Business Operations professionals and a member of the HR team.
-They will look at your CV with you and discuss the academic and professional choices you have made so far.
-They will also ask you to answer competency-based questions that assess your abilities and experience, as well as present to them on the topic of Business Operations.
+If you are successful in the first phase, we will invite you for a first interview with one of our Business Operations professionals and a member of the HR team.
+We will explore your application in more detail, talk about the academic and professional choices that you’ve made so far, together with some competency-based questions that assess your abilities and experience, as well as inviting you to present on a topic related to Business Operations.

 The final stage of interviewing is also the most in depth.
 You will attend an assessment centre with other applicants which will include a second interview and a group exercise.
 You will also have the chance to speak informally to current graduates, managers and HR representatives about Baillie Gifford.